fhareide/StudioSubAssemblyHack/README.md

 An updated file that turns more parts into sub assemblies in Stud.io

 # Installation:
+This hack will only work for Studio 2.0 - Version 2.2.8_1
 1. Download "StudioPartDefinition2.txt" from this repository
+2. Make a copy of "StudioPartDefinition2.txt" in "C:\Program Files\Studio 2.0\data" and call it "StudioPartDefinition2.txt.bk" or something
-2. Put the file in "C:\Program Files\Studio 2.0\data" and replace the one already there
+3. Replace the original file in "C:\Program Files\Studio 2.0\data" with the downloaded one
-3. Restart Studio
+4. Restart Studio

 # Current parts: